-The capital, savings, and equity available to a household will also be assessed.
-If it is determined that a households can resolve their own housing need within their local housing market.
-A savings threshold of £16,000 will be counted towards income for applicants seeking general needs accommodation.
+The capital, savings, and equity available to a household will also be assessed to determine whether a household can resolve their own housing need within the local housing market.
+A savings threshold of $\pounds 16,000$ will be counted towards income for applicants seeking general needs accommodation.